TuDo-Makerspace/MarioQuestionBlockCashBox/README.md

 8. draw the pixels
 9. paint the pixelart on it :)

-## making your own sounds follow the very well written tutorial on https://highlowtech.org/?p=1963
+## if you want to make your own costum sounds follow the superb tutorial on https://highlowtech.org/?p=1963

 ## MoneyBox
 ## 1. layout